 Senior Member, Consumer and Commercial Division.
-Also commercial litigation partner at Sparke Helmore Lawyers, specialising in complex corporate, insolvency and competition disputes as well as private international law, international commercial arbitration and pro bono disputes.
+Also commercial litigation partner and board member at Sparke Helmore Lawyers, specialising in complex corporate, insolvency and competition disputes as well as private international law, international commercial arbitration and pro bono disputes.
 Sits on and/or advises boards (including not for profits) and facilitates the legal education modules on directors' duties to members of the Australian Institute of Company Directors in the AICD Company Directors' Course.
+Also Deputy Chair of St John Ambulance Australia (NSW) since 2017.